anne-glerum/paper-Victoria-microplate-rotation/README.md

 https://github.com/anne-glerum/aspect/tree/paper-Victoria-microplate-rotation.
 The input file will create a 2D rift centered around the centre X coordinate.
 The continental lithosphere includes a thicker region towards the right boundary.
 The model should run for 1 My (model time).
-At the currently-set low resolution, this will take X minutes for 2 MPI processes.
+At the currently-set low resolution, this will take ~9 minutes for 2 MPI processes.
+Make sure the correct absolute path to the file tracers/tracers_demo.txt is set in the input file.
 For postprocessing, the stress is outputted at 5 locations around the rift axis.
 The file containing this output is called `point_values.txt`.

 Furthermore, the CIG ASPECT repository contains a benchmarks and a cookbook folder with input files that cover most functionality of ASPECT.
 Instructions for these models can be found in the manual and the input files themselves.
-These folders are included in the aforementioned branch.
+These folders are also included in the aforementioned branch.

 ## Instructions for use
 The input files (.prm) in this repository can be run with the ASPECT version